Sourabhsk870/DAA_LAB-4th-sem-/README.md

 # ABOUT ME
 	*Hi guys, I am Sourabh Santosh Kamble and I am an engineering Student at K.S.
-Institute of Technolgy.
+Institute of Technology.

 	*I have created this repository so that any student of 4th sem who is affiliated to vtu under the 2018 CBCS scheme can view this DAA lab programs as a refrence.

 # ABOUT THE REPOSITORY
-	* The programs I have uploaded are tested in the terminal of ubuntu.
+	* The programs I have uploaded are tested in the terminal (in ubuntu).

 	* These programs can be executed on various IDE platforms like Eclipse,Code blocks but I personally recommend you guys to  use the terminal(if linux) or